University Policy Reference Links

 - Section VII: Hardware Sanitation

-- Section VIII: Violations of this Policy
+- Section IX: Violations of this Policy

-ITS is responsible for securing the University's network and computing systems in a reasonable and economically feasible manner against unauthorized access and/or abuse, while making information technology resources accessible for authorized and legitimate users.
+ITS is responsible for securing the University's network and computing systems in a reasonable and economically feasible manner against unauthorized access and/or abuse while making information technology resources accessible for authorized and legitimate users.
 Information technology resources are defined as computer systems, networks, data and information resources including software, data, files, and all associated content regardless of the form or the location, as well as computers, devices and telephones.
 These policies apply to all electronic records of the University, regardless of their form or location.
 All users of University information technology resources are required to adhere to these policies.

 A. All computer systems that are the property of Coastal Carolina University and/or the State of South Carolina should be used for University-related business.